-It would be reasonable to expect that these boats and their drivers might someday be involved in code enforcement with regards to the moorings as it is obvious that the City now has the personnel and equipment in place to better enforce mooring code violations.
+It would be reasonable to expect that these boats and their drivers might someday be involved in code enforcement with regards to the moorings, as it is obvious that the City now has the personnel and equipment in place to better enforce mooring code violations.
 It would probably be a good time to make sure the right vessel is on the right mooring, your mooring lines are looking good, and that your current insurance and registration are on file with the City of Newport Beach.
 If you are living aboard your vessel you might want to make sure you are properly registered with the City as a liveaboard.
 It might just be a good time to review all of Title 17 of the City of Newport Beach’s Municipal Code which is known as the Harbor Code.
 Section 17.60.040 deals specifically with Mooring Permits.
 You can easily find these online with a Google search but another good starting point would be the new and very good City of Newport Beach Harbor Operations website: www.newportharbor.org

 This website now shows charts of all the mooring fields and it also has a link to the new log of previous mooring permit transactions.
 Both of these should be of great interest to NMA members.

 The City’s Harbor Operations Department has installed 10 new large moorings out in front of Marina Park and adjacent to mooring fields H and J. These moorings are in place to accommodate large visiting vessels in the 60 to 100 foot range and were built as sandline moorings similar to what are used at Catalina Island.
-They are different from any other moorings in Newport Harbor and it is possible that these moorings are somewhat of a testbed for the idea of using sandline moorings throughout the harbor where there are currently double moorings with floating lines.
-If all the double moorings were to become sandline moorings there would be far less obstructions in the harbor as all the floating lines would be removed and maybe 40% of the mooring cans too.
-If this change were to happen it would make navigating the harbor a little easier for all but especially for novices -- apparently novice Duffy drivers wrapping their props in a floating line connecting a double mooring together is an everyday occurrence and often happens at night.
-Yes the bottom of Newport Harbor is not a pristine sand bottom like Catalina so any sandlines used in Newport Harbor are bound to be somewhat dirty when they are picked up.
+They are different from any other moorings in Newport Harbor, and it is possible that these moorings are a testbed for the idea of using sandline moorings throughout the harbor where there are currently double moorings with floating lines.
+If all the double moorings were to become sandline moorings, there would be far less obstructions in the harbor as all the floating lines would be removed and maybe 40% of the mooring cans too.
+If this change were to happen it would make navigating the harbor a little easier for all, but especially for novices -- apparently novice Duffy drivers wrapping their props in a floating line connecting a double mooring together is an everyday occurrence and often happens at night.
+Yes, the bottom of Newport Harbor is not a pristine sand bottom like Catalina so any sandlines used in Newport Harbor are bound to be somewhat dirty when they are picked up.
 How dirty is the question and how manageable will the dirty sandline problem be.
 Is it even a problem?
 Is it a bigger problem in some mooring fields than in others?
 Will techniques in onboard sandline management evolve to make this a non-issue?
+So far the rumor is that the sandline moorings are working very well.
 Both the City and the NMA will be watching with interest as the experiment unfolds.
-So far the rumor is that the sandline moorings are working very well.